swen90006-2026/assignment-1/README.md

 ## Submission instructions

-### JUnit script submission
+### Code submission

-For the JUnit test scripts, we will clone everyone's repository at the due time.
-We will mark the latest version on the main branch of the repository.
-To have any late submissions marked, please email the Head Tutor to let us know so we can pull changes from your repository.
-Some important instructions:
+You will submit a ZIP file via the link on the subject Canvas site.
+Navigate to the SWEN90006 Canvas site, select *Assignments* from the subject menu, and submit in *Assignment 1 code*.
+The ZIP file contains your copy of this repository, including all of your changes.
+Please follow these important instructions:

 1. Do NOT change the package names in any of the files.
 2. Do NOT change the directory structure.
-3. Do NOT add any new files; you should be able to complete the assignment without adding any new source files.
+3. Do NOT add any new files.
+You should be able to complete the assignment without adding any new source files.

-JUnit scripts will be batch run automatically, so any script that does not follow these instructions will not run and will not be awarded any marks.
+We will assess your code by unzipping your submission and automatically running JUnit tests.
+If your submission does not follow the instructions above, the tests may not run correctly, and you may not receive marks for the affected parts of the assignment.

 ### Report submission

-For the remainder of the assignment (test template tree, boundary-value analysis, coverage, and discussion) submit a PDF file via the links on the subject Canvas site.
+For the remainder of the assignment (test template tree, boundary-value analysis, coverage, and discussion) submit a PDF file via the link on the subject Canvas site.
 Navigate to the SWEN90006 Canvas site, select *Assignments* from the subject menu, and submit in *Assignment 1 report*.

 ## Tips